FAQs

 Currently, we are limited to hosting no more than three concerts per year, each with a significantly reduced capacity (55,000 people compared to 82,000 people on rugby game days), with two mandated to be on a Saturday and with no single act able to play across three consecutive days.

-4. How many non-sporting event days do you want to host each year and how does this compare to other stadia?
+How many non-sporting event days do you want to host each year and how does this compare to other stadia?

-5. What type of non-sporting events would you be looking to host?
+What type of non-sporting events would you be looking to host?

-Our focus is on attracting the world’s biggest international artists for concerts, although we are open to a range of different performances and events.
+We are open to a range of different performances and events.
 Ultimately the more competitive we are against other stadia, the more selective we can be about who and what these are.

 In determining what the right number of events should be, we have consulted with our local communities, and spoken to a range of stakeholders, including Richmond and Hounslow councils, Transport for London, South Western Railway and other key stakeholders.